 Mrs Sahota’s initial review of a videoed lesson led to critical self-reflection.
 In particular, she realised that familiar, though dormant whole class feedback mechanisms, might address identified classroom needs.
 Subsequently, Zara sought to reintroduce them through this project.

 Zara had given permission for her coach to review her lesson.
 A 15-minute segment was chosen and a random student selected to illuminate the nuances which often elude the teacher in a lesson.
 The colleagues then shared screens to explore if any new insights emerged from the exploration.

 Although the student selected produced neat and presentable work, Zara was able to notice that he was “passionate with everything… but he wasn’t really learning very much as he had become quite skilful at avoiding things”.
 In response, she was able to adjust her approach, taking more time to check and monitor his, and the Group’s application.

 The Conductor of the Orchestra

-As Mrs Sahota reintroduced mini-whiteboards and traffic light flash cards back into her practice, evidence of the effect was captured by the ONVU Learning camera.
+As Mrs Sahota reintroduced mini whiteboards and traffic light flash cards back into her practice, evidence of the effect was captured by ONVU Learning.
 The adoption of the strategy from one student had an unexpected, and disproportionate, impact on the whole group: